ovitorsena/stock-data-analysis/README.md

 # Problem
-Understand stock tickers from ther ecommerce market avaiable on the stock exchange of NYSE / NASDAQ / Bovespa
+Understand stock tickers from ther ecommerce market available on the stock exchange of NYSE / NASDAQ / Bovespa